The different types of running injuries

 A patient will come into our office.
-They have spent the greater part of their lifetime running.
-This lifetime of running has accounted for several nagging and sometimes significant injuries which has put this patient into periods of intolerable inactivity.
-They sit on our examination table because they are looking for an option to surgery and years of treatments that have not helped them.
-They are in our offices because they are looking at a regenerative medicine option.
+They have spent the greater part of their life dedicated to running.
+This lifetime of running has accounted for several nagging and sometimes significant injuries which have put this patient into periods of intolerable inactivity.
+They sit on our examination table because they are looking for a reason for their pain and why surgery and years of physical therapy treatments have not helped them.
+They are in our office because they are looking at a regenerative medicine option.

 When we sit with this patient, we obviously want to know about the injuries they have had in the past as we choose a treatment program to help them with the more significant current injuries they are suffering from now beyond those I have just listed above.

 Typically, this is what we hear:

 - I had a couple of meniscus tears, only one needed the surgery I do feel my knee catching every once in a while.
 A lot of ankle sprains.
-The ankle sprains became chronic and I developed problems with my Achilles tendon, I have chronic achilles tendonitis.
-I have had stress fractures, talus fracture.
+The ankle sprains became chronic and I developed problems with my Achilles tendon, I have chronic Achilles tendonitis.
+I have had stress fractures or a talus fracture.
 The doctors also thought I had Tarsal Tunnel Syndrome or Morton’s Neuroma.
 I have had too many muscle pulls to remember them all except when I had to stop running because they were so bad.